top of page

 2. Change your routine

 If it's your habit to write in the mornings, try writing in the afternoon or evening instead.
 Switch it up for a week or two and see what happens.
+Sometimes a simple switch in routine can positively influence your creative processes.

 3. Change your environment